PowerShell/vscode-powershell/docs/troubleshooting.md

   (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>)
   with `PowerShell: Open PowerShell Extension Logs Folder`.

+> NOTE: Don't forget to also attach the [Language Server Protocol payload logs](#provide-language-server-protocol-payload-logs)!

 - You can attach your logs to an issue by zipping them and drag/dropping them onto your open issue description in the browser.